tanuj-maheshwari/SQL-Executor/README.md

 ### Prerequisites

-The library is built in java, using gradle, and hence JDK (or atleast JRE) and gradle must be installed on the system.
+The library is built in java, using gradle, and hence JDK and gradle must be installed on the system.

-Also, the built in tests run on the MySQL Sakila database, hence to run those, MySQL is needed and Sakila database must be loaded.
+Also, the built-in tests run on the MySQL Sakila database, hence to run those, MySQL is needed and [Sakila database](https://dev.mysql.com/doc/sakila/en/sakila-installation.html) must be loaded.

 ### Clone the repository